 A small number of states let you earn some credits toward a high school diploma from work experience.
 But no state lets you get a diploma with only work experience credits.
 Where work experience credits are accepted, you have to demonstrate your skills to an evaluator, or turn in a credential — like a professional license or vocational training certification.

 If a program says you can earn your diploma with just “life experience,” it’s a scam.

 To find out the high school diploma options and requirements for your state, contact:

 The college should be able to tell you which high school equivalency tests are accepted in your state and how to register to take them.
 They might even offer classes to help you prepare for the test.
 Ask them what diplomas they accept to admit students.
 Find your community college at the American Association of Community Colleges website.

 Your state’s department of education

 The education department in your state should be able to tell you what tests are accepted there, whether an online program is approved, and how to find a legitimate program.
-Find your state’s department of education from the U.S. Department of Education.
+Find your state’s department of education on the U.S. Department of Education website.